williamxnguyen/Harvard-CS50/pset3/README.md

     return true;
 }
 ```
+## Fixing Errors

+**Note:** `get_string` is supposed to return address to the first byte of a string, but sometimes it may return `NULL` i.e. an invalid address that indicates something went wrong.
+- `char *a` is a string, but more precisely it is the address of the first byte of the string.

+- If something goes wrong when using `get_string` to return, it will return NULL or 0 (special address) where (address = 0) -- invalid address.

 It turns out there's a library function in `string.h` written by others called `strcmp` which compares for us... to make this string better:
 ```c